jaybeeuu/rxjs-unit-testing/article.md

 [decision tree](https://rxjs.dev/operator-decision-tree) be anything but?
 In particular the unit testing story of RxJS concerned me; even some advocates tell me it's hard to do.

-Given that it has a strong base of support, though, and that I see it more and more often on both the front and back end of project, I wondered if, by dipping my toe in the water, I might change my mind?
+Given that it has a strong base of support, though, and that I see it more and more often on both the front and back end of projects, I wondered if, by di.ping my toe in the water, I might change my mind?

-I thought I'd tackle the unit testing problems first, since I find unit tests to be a great way to explore and learn the features of a library like this and in this post I'll introduce the basic toolsets included in the main project.
+I thought I'd tackle unit testing first,
+I find unit tests to be a great way to explore and learn the features of a library and in this post I'll introduce the basic toolsets included in the main package.
-But to properly explore it, I also also wanted to see how those same tools fair when they encounter more realistic cases than are found in the documentation.
+I also wanted to see how those same tools fair when they encounter more realistic, complex, cases than are found in the documentation, so we'll take it a step further and test something more gnarly.

 Without giving too much away, I was pleasantly surprised.

 ## Housekeeping

-There's loads of great content out there introducing RxJS, so i'm not going to reinvent the wheel here.
+There's loads of great content out there introducing RxJS, so I'm not going to reinvent the wheel here.
 Instead I recommend that if you're new to Reactive programming or RxJS head on over to their [getting started page](https://rxjs.dev/guide/overview) where you'll get a good overview.